jonasanso/play-tepkin-mongo/README.md

 sbt run
 ```

-Open http://localhost:9000/assets/websocketsample.html to create some projects
+Open http://localhost:9000/assets/websocketsample.html to insert projects in a non blocking streaming fashion (with backpressure) using a websocket connection

 Open http://localhost:9000/ to list the projects